mcjauregui72/CNN_MedImageClassification/README.md

-# Medical Image Classification with Convolutional Neural Networks: Two Functional Models (Pretrained and Custom) Trained and Evaluated Individually, as an Ensemble, and Chained
+# Medical Image Classification with Convolutional Neural Networks: Two Functional Models (Pretrained and Custom) Evaluated Individually, as an Ensemble, and Chained

 ## Executive Summary